DaveBackus/Data_Bootcamp_Book/py-fun2.md

 Additional resources for specific topics:

 * The official [Python Tutorial](https://docs.python.org/3.4/tutorial/controlflow.html) has a nice introduction to "control flow language" that includes comparisons, conditional statements, and loops.
 * [CodingBat](http://codingbat.com/python) has a great collection of exercises.
+More demanding than ours.
 Runs online.

 <!--
 * Bernd Klein's [Python Course](http://www.python-course.eu/lambda.php) covers lambda functions, map, reduce, and filter.
 The rest of his course is also quite good.